krisnye/browser-build/README.md

 browser-build takes less than 3 milliseconds to rebuild any file you edit and that time will not increase as your project grows.

 When developing for the browser, I need to be able to edit a source file and reload it in the browser as quickly as possible.
-Browserify does not have an incremental build, so it's build time will grow in time as your project grows.
+Browserify does not have an incremental build, so it's build time will grow as your project grows.
 Commonjs-everywhere does have a somewhat incremental build, but it still generates the entire bundle internally for every change, so its compile time also grows with your project.

 Browser-build is insanely fast and because it only compiles files that you touch, it will never take any longer to incrementally build as your project grows.
 If you edit your source, it will be ready before you can refresh your browser.